Why Does My Vagina Smell Like Chlorine?

 After menopause, women often develop a condition called postmenopausal atrophic vaginitis which can cause the vagina to dry out and leave it smelling like ammonia.
 Using a panty liner and strengthening the pelvic floor muscles can help prevent urinary incontinence and make the odour go away.

-Read more: Why is My Vagina So Dark?
+Read more: Why Does My Vagina Smell Like Poop?

 4. Stress